Csgonovice/PyBrowser/README.md

 Matches rule PyInstaller from ruleset PyInstaller at https://github.com/bartblaze/Yara-rules by @bartblaze Identifies executable converted using PyInstaller.
 This rule by itself does NOT necessarily mean the detected file is malicious. - 18 minutes ago

+THIS DOES NOT USE CHROME NOR ANY OTHER BROWSER